Adrenix/OSECA/README.md

 ![Discord](https://img.shields.io/discord/452988045252100107?label=Discord)
 ](https://discordapp.com/invite/jWdfVh3)

-This mod brings back the old swinging animations before Minecraft Beta 1.8.
-While this mod is an "eye candy" mod targeted towards nostalgic enthusiasts, it is also useful for those who are photosensitive since the mod is very configurable.
-For example, you can turn off the swinging animation entirely.
-Additionally, all the animations this mod changes can be toggled.
-Moreover, you can customize the swing speeds of swords, tools, items, and everything in-between!
+This mod brings back the old swinging animations, some old eye candy, and some old animations throughout various previous versions of Minecraft.
+All changes can be toggled and swing speeds are heavily customizable.
+This mod is intended for nostalgic enthusiasts and those who are photosensitive.
+You can customize the swing speeds of swords, tools, items, and everything in-between!

 ## What Changes?
+Every change this mod makes to the game is configurable.

 - The arm sway animation has been disabled.
-(Configurable)
+- The vertical arm bobbing has been brought back.
 - The cooldown animation that plays after every swing or change in slot has been disabled.
-(Configurable)
 - The reequip animation no longer plays when an item damage value changes.
-(Configurable)
 - The swinging animation has been slowed down.
-(Configurable)
+- The swinging animation speed can be changed by item category, by individual item, or by potion effects that impact swing speeds.
+- The sweep particles when using a sword has been disabled.
+- The old durability bar (damage bar) colors has been brought back.
+- The old sneaking animation has been brought back.
+- The old item holding positions and swinging rotations have been brought back.
+- The old floating 2D items have been brought back. *Item entities are simulated to be 2D to maintain mod compatibility. **This feature is still in development!

+More old school eye candy animations and visuals are also in-development.

+### Note
+None of these animation modifications impacts block breaking speed or combat.
+Moreover, these changes are only visible to the client.
+Meaning only you can see the changes in animation and is server safe.

+## Photosensitivity
+If you are photosensitive, then this mod may be helpful.
+All swing speeds are configurable, which means you can disable the swing speed animation entirely if that is what you need.
+Additional changes will also be made by the mod when it detects photosensitivity mode is enabled.
+More information on how to enable this mode is discussed in the configuration section below.

-The goal of this mod is to provide a swinging animation that has not been seen since Minecraft Beta 1.7.
+The changes made to the item holding and swinging rotation animations have not been seen since Minecraft Beta 1.7.
 The result of these animation changes provide a smoother swinging experience which is easier on the eyes.
-Additionally, you can configure the swing speeds of categorical items or individual items.

-If you are photosensitive, then this mod is the perfect solution for you.
-Since all swinging speeds are configurable, you can disable the swing speed animation entirely if that is what you need.

-### Note
-None of the animation modifications will change block breaking speed or combat.
-These changes are only visible to the client.
-Meaning only you can see the changes made by this mod.
-Potion effects that impacted the animation before still do.

-#### Changelogs
-To see the changes made across all versions, please see the [changelog](https://github.com/Adrenix/OldSwing/blob/master/changelog.md) file.

 ## Configuration
-As an added feature, you can configure how fast - or slow - the swing speed animation is for any item in the game.
-That means if you prefer your sword swinging speeds to be fast and tool swinging speeds to be slow, you can do that.
-Even the placing speed animation for blocks can be changed if needed.
-Additionally, if motion sickness is of concern for you - or for an audience - I recommend setting the animation speed to 10 or higher.
+Everything that this mod changes is configurable.
+That means if you prefer sword swinging speeds to be fast and tool swinging speeds to be slow, you can do that.
+Want to turn off the swing animation when placing blocks?
+You can do that.
+Want to turn off the vertical bobbing and arm sway?
+You can do that.
+If motion sickness is of concern for you - or for an audience - I recommend setting the animation speed to 10 or higher and disabling vertical bobbing and arm sway (or turn off view bobbing in the vanilla Minecraft settings).
 This will result in a slower and smoother swinging animation.

-You can modify all configuration options in-game by opening the configuration menu.
-This is done by pressing the "O" key.
-If you are using a version made for Minecraft 1.12, then you can make changes by using the `/oldswing` command.

-If you are using Forge build, then you can also open the configuration menu through Forge's mod menu.
-If you are using a Fabric build and want to access the configuration menu via a mod menu, then you need to have the Fabric [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) mod installed.
+You can open the configuration menu by pressing the O (for Old swing) key in-game.
+The configuration menu can also be accessed through Forge's mod menu.
+If you are using Fabric, Old Swing does provide support for the mod menu API.

+If you are photosensitive, open the configuration menu and click on the General Settings button.
+Click on the plus (+) icon to expand the Swings settings section.
+At the bottom of this section, change the Global Swing Speed slider to 0.
+This will disable the swinging animation entirely for everything.
+The mod will also make additional changes to other animations to help better your experience.

-As a last resort, you can always still edit configuration options through the config file.
-If you are using Forge, then once you save the file the changes will automatically be applied in-game without a restart.
-Nifty!
-If you are using Fabric, then you it is possible you may need to restart the game to apply any changes.
+In versions before 3.0.0, you can modify configuration options in-game with the /oldswing command or by using the configuration menu.
+Additionally, you can edit these configuration options within the config file.
+After you save the file, the new changes will automatically be applied in-game without a restart.
+The auto-reload feature is not be available in version 3.0.0 or later since the config reloads automatically if you use the in-game configuration menu.

 ## Commands (1.12-1.16)
 These commands come equipped with auto-completion.